PRO advanced clock repair

 No more confusing and hard to understand books and manuals.
 See and understand with close up shots of actual repairs.

+This clock repair course consists of 2 volumes for a total of 4 DVD discs playable worldwide.
 The detailed 36 page repair manual follows the sequence of the DVD or video program and includes additional repair information, pictures, illustrations, and tips.
 A 3 page master tool lists is also provided that gives the name, make, model, model number, price, and sources of purchase.
+The price is $99.95 U. S. Shipping is FREE to anywhere in the world via United States Postal Service.

 How to order Go to the next page